sporto/hop/docs/matching-routes.md

                 |> UrlParser.parse identity routes
                 |> Result.withDefault NotFoundRoute

-        format route address =
-            route

         matcher =
-            Hop.makeMatcher hopConfig .href parse format
+            Hop.makeMatcher hopConfig .href parse fst
     in
         Navigation.makeParser matcher
 ```

 This parser only returns the matched route, the `Address` record is discarded.
 However you probably need the address record for doing things with the query later.

 # A parser that returns the parser result + Address